About A Glass Eye and Three Wooden Legs

 Just as with my wilderness photography, with my urban architecture photography I strive to exclude the signs and indications of day to day human presence; people, parked cars, traffic, etc. from my images.
 I strive for a timeless appearance where the streets and buildings are the main players; the subjects not the stage, in the image without distraction from the bustle of humanity.
 This can be exceptionally difficult; shielding my lens against every passing car can double an exposure time and require me to be constantly attentive throughout the exposure, otherwise perfect compositions may be rejected due to a single parked car and an oblivious driver may park a car in the midst of a shot and cause me to cancel halfway through.
 Many shots in this portfolio, whilst looking simple are the product of repeated, painstaking attempts to capture a pure image.
 And whilst I use photoshop for my 'darkroom' corrections of contrast and density, I never use it to delete unwanted subject elements.

 I consider myself a print maker as much as a photographer and the digital inkjet process has, for me, opened up a whole new level of precision in the craft of image making.
-After more than a decade of commercial darkroom work I am glad to have discovered a process that frees me from hours of darkened rooms and toxic chemicals.
+After decades of darkroom work I am glad to have discovered a process that frees me from hours of darkened rooms and toxic chemicals.
 Having said that I am currently experimenting with the 19th century Gum - Bichromate printmaking process.

 I have work shown in exhibitions in Adelaide, Cairns, Toowoomba, Natimuk, Cygnet and Ballarat.
 My work has been published in RACT, Wild Magazine, Australian Conservation Foundation & Wilderness Society Calendars and Diaries.